OnChainSurvivor/OnChainSurvivor/README.md

 ### 🔑Key Features🔑

 - **Decentralized Gameplay**: Enjoy a truly decentralized multiplayer experience with peer-to-peer connections.
 No central server required.
-You can keep a copy of the client and fire it up connecting with a friend.
+You can keep a copy of the client and fire it up connecting with a friend!.
 - **Blockchain Integration**: Interact with the dynamic blockchain technology and data, The game uses block data to generate the difficulty.
 - **3D Graphics**: Experience immersive 3D graphics powered by Three.js, in any browser.
-- **Cross-Platform**: Play directly Either desktop or mobile, without the need for additional clients.
+- **Cross-Platform**: Play directly Either desktop or mobile, without the need for additional hardware.
 Simple is best.
-You can even olay from your wallet!
+You can even play from your wallet!
 - **Variable Gameplay**: Every play is different, Guaranteed.

 ## 😈👺Onchain Survivor Dynamic Difficulty Scaling👺😈